 Mefford Scholarship for Political Science: This scholarship established by a bequest from Gordon Mefford, Class of 1938.

 Jack Meng Endowed Scholarship: A gift from John C. “Jack” Meng, Class of 1966, loyal Son of Wabash, this need-based, four-year scholarship assists qualifying and deserving young men so that they might have the educational opportunities afforded to them by Wabash College.
-Preference is given first to students from Midwest states, then elsewhere, from single-parent or non-traditional families.
+Preference is given first to students from Midwest states, then elsewhere.
 Mr. Meng is a successful businessman and active in his community

 Paul Mielke Scholarship: This scholarship is awarded to a student with financial need with an interest in mathematics, who has demonstrated progress in mathematics courses in high school.
 The scholarship honors Dr. Paul T. Mielke, Class of 1942, professor of mathematics (1946-1985), and founder of the computing laboratory, teaching the first courses in computer programming at Wabash.

-R. Robert Mitchum Memorial: The fund provides a scholarship on the basis of financial need for a “B” student who is active in the extracurricular life of the College.
+R. Robert Mitchum Memorial: The fund provides a scholarship on the basis of financial need and maintaining a minimum grade point average, who is active in the extracurricular life of the College.
 R. Robert Mitchum H’59 founded the music department, served as Director of the Glee Club and band 1949-69, head golf coach, and Director of Alumni Affairs 1974-1982.

 R. Robert Mitchum-Thomas D. Marchando Scholarship: This scholarship is awarded to students with preference given to those from Western Pennsylvania who reflect the high ideals that were manifested in the lives of Bob Mitchum H’59 and Tom Marchando ’57.